marcoxavier33/AutoDeleteTransmission/README.md

 The goal is simple, the script must be run regularly via the crontab, it will look if files have been deleted in the Sonarr / Radarr folders (when you delete it in the web interface, and checked the box)by comparing with the files you have in your transmission download folder.
 If it notices a difference then it will go and delete the torrent on transmission via the API.

-To make it work you will still need to make some changes, here is the list of important things to change:

 YOU'LL NEED TO INSTALL JQ

 YOU HAVE TO MODIFY THE VARS.INI FILE TO PUT YOUR PATH / KEYS